skrey/yellow-extensions/source/update/README.md

 `UpdateExtensionFile` = file with extension settings
 `UpdateCurrentFile` = file with current update settings
 `UpdateLatestFile` = file with latest update settings
-`UpdateVersionFile` = version information of extensions
-`UpdateWaffleFile` = file information of extensions
 `UpdateNotification` = pending notifications

 The log file can be found in file `system/extensions/yellow.log`.